heroku/heroku-buildpack-kong/README.markdown

 OpenResty is patched according to Kong's [compile from source docs](https://getkong.org/install/source/).

 OpenSSL 1.0.2 (required by OpenResty) is also compiled from source, as the versions included in the Cedar 14 stack & apt packages for Ubuntu/Trusty are too old.

-Kong source is vendored and installed via `luarocks`, because LuaRocks does not reliably provide `kong`.
-(Was the 0.5.4 version yanked?)

 Modification